-Symptoms of heart disease may be different for men or women.
-However, coronary heart disease remains the number one killer of both genders in the United States.
+Symptoms of heart disease may be different for men and women.
+However, heart disease remains the number one killer of both sexes in the United States.
 The most common symptoms include:

 - extreme fatigue